How Canterbury Common works

 Canterbury Common is not a condominium development with high fees, nor is it governed by outside investors.
 It is a subdivision where each house is a private enclave in isolation from its neighbours.
 It is not townhouses sharing walls and small courtyards.
 So what is it?
 It is a 'community' first of all, which implies certain shared philosophies and resources.
 The purpose of the development is to provide a setting where adults can enjoy a lifestyle that is easy to maintain and can be supportive of each other's interests and needs.

 Canterbury Common is a freehold community, which means property lots are owned and maintained by the homeowners and not subject to lease charges.
-Each homeowner automatically becomes a Member of the Residents' Association and pays a nominal annual membership assessment of less than $500.
+Each homeowner automatically becomes a Member of the Residents' Association and pays a nominal annual membership assessment of about $600.
 This membership allows residents to participate in all community activities, vote, hold office and benefit from use of the Community Centre and other common elements.
 Membership is not optional.

 Every homeowner shares ownership of the Community Centre, the integrated parks and other common elements in Canterbury Common and has a responsibility to help support their maintenance to the standard agreed upon by all members.